GabeScott/standard-works-vault/General Conference/1987 April - Covenants.md

 Early the next morning, without resistance, with a spirit of quiet anticipation, he slipped away.
 At that moment, there came into that room a spirit of peace which surpasseth understanding.

-Marné had been before, was then, and has been since, a perfect example of serenity and acceptance.
+Marné had been before, was then, and has been since, a perfect example of serenity and acceptance.

 Now, to draw a lesson from this experience.

 Brother Tuttle served twenty-eight years as a General Authority.
 He traveled the world.
 He supervised the work in Europe for a time.
-But with all the places he would go and all of the things he was to do, he repeatedly said that the crowning experience of his ministry was his service as president of the Provo Temple with his beloved Marné at his side.
+But with all the places he would go and all of the things he was to do, he repeatedly said that the crowning experience of his ministry was his service as president of the Provo Temple with his beloved Marné at his side.

 Few know the demanding schedule of a temple president.
 The day may begin at three in the morning and end only too close to that same hour.

-It was not that he was presiding over the temple but that the calling allowed him to be in the temple.
+It was not that he was presiding *over* the temple but that the calling allowed him to be *in* the temple.
 He would have been quite content to serve under another.
-His feelings about that assignment were not due so much to his understanding of what a call is, as it was his understanding of what a covenant is.
+His feelings about that assignment were not due so much to his understanding of what a *call* is, as it was his understanding of what a *covenant* is.

 A covenant is a sacred promise, as used in the scriptures, a solemn, enduring promise between God and man.
-The fulness of the gospel itself is defined as the new and everlasting covenant (see D&C 22:1; D&C 66:2).
+The fulness of the gospel itself is defined as the new and everlasting covenant (see [[D&C 22.1|D&C 22:1]]; [[D&C 66.2|D&C 66:2]]).

 Several years ago I installed a stake president in England.
 In another calling, he is here in the audience today.
 He had an unusual sense of direction.
 He was like a mariner with a sextant who took his bearings from the stars.
 I met with him each time he came to conference and was impressed that he kept himself and his stake on course.

 Fortunately for me, when it was time for his release, I was assigned to reorganize the stake.
 It was then that I discovered what that sextant was and how he adjusted it to check his position and get a bearing for himself and for his members.

 He accepted his release, and said, “I was happy to accept the call to serve as stake president, and I am equally happy to accept my release.
-I did not serve just because I was under call.
-I served because I am under covenant.
-And I can keep my covenants quite as well as a home teacher as I can serving as stake president.”
+I did not serve just because I was under *call.* I served because I am under *covenant.* And I can keep my covenants quite as well as a home teacher as I can serving as stake president.”

-This president understood the word covenant.
+This president understood the word *covenant.*

 While he was neither a scriptorian nor a gospel scholar, he somehow had learned that exaltation is achieved by keeping covenants, not by holding high position.

 The mariner gets his bearing from light coming from celestial bodies—the sun by day, the stars by night.
 That stake president did not need a mariner’s sextant to set his course.
 In his mind there was a sextant infinitely more refined and precise than any mariner’s instrument.

 The spiritual sextant, which each of us has, also functions on the principle of light from celestial sources.
-Set that sextant in your mind to the word covenant or the word ordinance.
-The light will come through.
+Set that sextant in your mind to the word *covenant* or the word *ordinance.* The light will come through.
 Then you can fix your position and set a true course in life.

 No matter what citizenship or race, whether male or female, no matter what occupation, no matter your education, regardless of the generation in which one lives, life is a homeward journey for all of us, back to the presence of God in his celestial kingdom.